Friday, 3 April 2026

 What is Lupus?

-Systemic Lupus Erythematosus (SLE), commonly just called Lupus, is a chronic autoimmune disease.
-It occurs when your immune system loses the ability to tell the difference between foreign invaders and your own healthy tissue, leading it to create antibodies that attack and destroy healthy organs and tissues.
+Systemic Lupus Erythematosus (SLE), commonly referred to as Lupus, is a complex, chronic autoimmune disease.
+It occurs when your immune system loses the ability to distinguish between foreign invaders and your own healthy tissue.
+This leads to the production of autoantibodies that attack and destroy healthy organs and systems.

 Signs & Symptoms: Flares and Remission

-The most iconic sign of lupus is a facial rash that resembles the wings of a butterfly unfolding across both cheeks (Malar rash).
-However, not everyone gets this.
-Other symptoms depend on which body systems are under attack:
+The most iconic sign is a facial rash resembling butterfly wings unfolding across both cheeks (Malar rash).
+However, lupus is systemic and affects multiple organs:

 System Affected Symptoms & Complications

-Joints & Muscles Severe joint pain, stiffness, and swelling.
-Profound, unexplained fatigue.
+Joints & Muscles Inflammatory joint pain, stiffness (often worse in the morning), and profound, debilitating fatigue.

-• Age: Symptoms usually emerge between the ages of 15 and 45.
+• Age: Most are diagnosed between ages 15 and 45.

 Diagnosis & Modern Treatments